Kirkdale Cave: Discovery and analysis

 The discovery at Kirkdale occurred in the wake of new forms of stratigraphic dating developed during the Enlightenment.
 As was the case for many nineteenth century fossils, the bones in Kirkdale were originally found by local inhabitants.
 The entrance to the cave was found by limestone quarry workers in the summer of 1821.
 The quarry workers assumed that the abundant bones buried in the cave floor were the remains of cattle that had been dumped in the cave after dying from some past epidemic.
 They used some of the bones to fill potholes in a nearby road, where an amateur naturalist noticed them and realized that they were not the remains of livestock.
 This attracted the attention of numerous fossil collectors.
 Some of the fossils were sent to William Clift the curator of the museum of the Royal College of Surgeons; he identified some of the bones as the remains of hyenas larger than any of the modern species.
 At the same time, William Buckland was told about the cave and shown some of the fossils by a colleague at Oxford.

 Buckland began his investigation believing that the fossils in the cave were diluvial, that is that they had been deposited there by a deluge that had washed them from far away, possibly the Biblical flood.
 Upon further investigation, he realized the cave had never been open to the surface through its roof, and that the only entrance was too small for the carcasses of animals as large as elephants or hippos to have floated in.
 He began to suspect that the animals had lived in the local area, and that the hyenas had used the cave as a den and brought in remains of the various animals they fed on.
 This hypothesis was supported by the fact that many of the bones showed signs of having been gnawed prior to fossilization, and by the presence of objects which Buckland suspected to be fossilized hyena dung.
 Further analysis, including comparison with the dung of modern spotted hyenas living in menageries, confirmed the identification of the fossilized dung.

 He published his analysis in an 1822 paper he read to the Royal Society.
 A few days before reading the formal paper, he gave the following colourful account at a dinner held by the Geological Society:

 He developed these ideas further in his 1823 book Reliquiae Diluvianae; or, Observations on the organic remains contained in caves, fissures, and diluvial gravel, and on other geological phenomena, attesting the action of an universal deluge, challenging the belief that the bones were brought to the cave by Noah's flood and providing detailed evidence that instead hyenas had used the cave as a den into which they brought the bones of their prey.

-Calcite deposits overlying the bone-bearing sediments have been dated as 121,000 ± 4000 yr BP using uranium-thorium dating, confirming that the material dates from the Ipswichian interglacial.